Set yourself up for pain-free days

 Take a time out

-If your pain gets worse as the day goes on, it might be caused by stress.
+If your pain gets worse as the day goes on, stress might be the cause.
 When you’re stressed, your body can respond by releasing hormones that can cause inflammation.
 Plus, anxiety can lead to muscle tension, which can stress your joints.
-When you feel tense, sit quietly and breathe deeply or focus on the sounds you hear around you for a few minutes.
-Research shows that these sorts of activities can help reduce your body’s perception of pain, which makes it easier to handle.2

 Get up and move

 If you sit a lot during the day, try to move every hour.
 This will get the blood flowing and relieve pain.
-It doesn’t have to be much: Walk across the room, go up and down the stairs, stand up and sit down quickly five times or do a few simple stretches.
+It doesn’t have to be much:

 Try a Mediterranean diet